tim0g/timog.org/content/posts/winter climb of snow covered mount tsukuba/index.md

 ![Mount Tsukuba winter hike: almost dark](mount-tsukuba-winter-hike-almost-dark.jpg "The last photo before heading back down.
 It was getting dark fast.")

 On our way down, with the sun fast setting, we met another couple on their way up from the cable car station.
-They seemed ill-prepared for the climb--they were wearing light clothing and the woman was on high-heels.
+I remember them clearly because they seemed ill-prepared for the climb--they were wearing light clothing and the woman was on high-heels.

-I always feel uneasy meeting people who seem not to take mountains seriously.
+I always feel uneasy meeting people on the way up who seem not to take mountains seriously.
 I've climbed enough mountains to regard them with the respect they deserve and to know that climbing unprepared might easily end up in disaster, especially when climbing in cold weather.